berkdisli/react-portfolio/README.md

 # Portfolio

-A responsive website built using React, SCSS and HTML that showcases my professional portfolio, which includes the projects I have built over time.
+A responsive website built using React and SCSS that showcases my professional portfolio, which includes the projects I have built over time.

 ## Hosted on GH Pages